Serge Vohor

-Rialuth Serge Vohor (born 23 April 1955) is a Vanuatuan politician.
-He hails from the largest island of Vanuatu, Espiritu Santo, from Port Olry.
+Rialuth Serge Vohor (23 April 1955 – 22 November 2024) was a Vanuatuan politician.
+He hailed from the largest island of Vanuatu, Espiritu Santo, from Port Olry.

-He was a member of the Union of Moderate Parties, a centrist political party, until 2022.
+Vohor was a member of the Union of Moderate Parties, a centrist political party, until 2022.
 When his party came to power in 1991, Vohor became foreign minister of Vanuatu for the first of three times, until 1993.
 Vohor has been Prime Minister four times, from December 1995 to February 1996; from September 1996 to March 1998; from 28 July 2004, to 11 December 2004; and from 24 April 2011 to 13 May 2011.
 The latter, brief term was however voided by the Court of Appeal, deeming his election unconstitutional as he had been elected only by a majority of Members of Parliament (26 out of 52), not by an absolute majority.

-In October 2015, Vohor was one of 15 MPs to be convicted of bribery by the Vanuatu Supreme Court and was jailed for 3 years.
+In October 2015, Vohor was one of 15 MPs to be convicted of bribery by the Vanuatu Supreme Court and was jailed for three years.
 Vohor was Minister for Foreign Affairs in the Kilman government at the time of his conviction.

 Second term as prime minister and aftermath

-In October 1996, during his second term as Prime Minister, he was abducted along with President Jean-Marie Léyé by members of the paramilitary Vanuatu Mobile Force, "disgruntled over a pay dispute".
+In October 1996, during his second term as prime minister, he was abducted along with President Jean-Marie Léyé by members of the paramilitary Vanuatu Mobile Force, "disgruntled over a pay dispute".
 Both men were soon released unharmed.
 In 1997, while still serving as prime minister, he was implicated in a scheme to sell Vanuatuan passports to foreigners, and the Office of the Vanuatu Ombudsman recommended that he resign from his post.

 After the 1998 parliamentary elections the Union of Moderate Parties could not form a coalition government, but Vohor still served as a prominent member of coalition governments led by other parties much of the time, serving as foreign minister again from 1999 until 2001.
 His party did not regain power in the 2002 parliamentary elections, but Vohor served as foreign minister for a third time from 2002 until 2003.